The UK’s separation from the European Union begins on 1 January 2021, introducing a new chapter and starting with an avalanche of Immigration changes.

 Meanwhile, Irish citizens are not required to apply to the scheme or get permission to come to the UK, as the UK and Ireland share a Common Travel Area.

-Various rules apply to workers that are not part of the EU federation and EU migrants arriving in Britain during the post-Brexit.
+Various rules apply to workers that are not part of the EU federation and EU migrants arriving in Britain post-Brexit.
 Those who end up unemployed must return to their home country unless they have indefinite leave to remain.

 Whether you need legal guidance for your work visa or you wish to continue living in the UK, our Brexit Expert Solicitors are available to support you and your future through a successful application.